 What Is a Monorepo?

 Some development teams use a monorepo.
 Some use multiple repositories.
-Here we cover what a monorepo is — and the benefits of using it.
+Here we cover what a monorepo is, the benefits of using it, and why companies like Google use a monorepo.

 What Is a Monorepo?
 And Why Should You Care?